 Are you curious about the options in your area?
 Find nearby vocational schools that offer nursing programs so that you can learn more about their advantages and get started with your education.

 How Difficult Is the Nursing Licensing Exam?

-- Over 80 percent of first-time takers passed the NCLEX-RN, which is the exam for becoming a registered nurse.
+- Over 88 percent of first-time takers who were educated in the U.S. passed the NCLEX-RN, which is the exam for becoming a registered nurse.

-- More than 84 percent of first-time takers passed the NCLEX-PN, which is the test for becoming a licensed practical or vocational nurse (LPN or LVN).
+- Almost 86 percent of first-time takers who were educated in the U.S. passed the NCLEX-PN, which is the test for becoming a licensed practical or vocational nurse (LPN or LVN).

 So most nursing graduates are successful on their first attempts.
 And even if you don't pass the first time around, you can always try again later.
 Plus, many review materials are available that can help you prepare for the exam.
 Some schools even offer NCLEX review courses.